 If you think about it, you never have even the faintest idea of what’s going to happen the next time you set foot outside your house – yet you somehow try to plan the next 40, 50, 60 years of your life.

 Ken suggests that, instead of fretting about the unknown, we should learn to see the potential upside in it.
 An infinite number of good things can happen, which might reveal opportunities you never could’ve dreamed of.
 Ken didn’t start writing and speaking until he was well into his 40s.

 Don’t be afraid of the unknown.
 Everything is.
 And that’s a good thing.

 Lesson 3: Think about what school told you you were bad at again – are you really?

 Did you ever get the feedback from your school teachers that you were bad at something?
 That you should stop trying?
 Or that something you were good at wasn’t that valuable?

 Institutional education is discouraging us in a lot more ways than it encourages us, because in school, only one kind of intelligence is valued: logical reasoning (IQ).
-Math and science are at the top of the subject food chain, followed by languages and humanities (like geography, history, politics, etc.), with the arts, like dance, music, poetry, at the very bottom.
+Math and science are at the top of the subject food chain, with languages and humanities (like geography, history, politics, etc.) next, and the arts, like dance, music, poetry, at the very bottom.

-But not only does school not drive us towards creative pursuits, it actually drives us away from them, because in the school system, mistakes are punished – whereas in reality, the only way to do something creative is to do something that might be a mistake.
+But not only does school not drive us towards creative pursuits, it actually drives us away from them.
+That’s because, in the school system, teachers punish mistakes – whereas in reality, the only way to do something creative is to do something that might be a mistake.

 Think back to school.
 First grade, third grade, fifth grade.
 What did teachers make you believe you’re bad at?
 Do you still believe that today?
 Why?
-Was it something you liked?
+Was it something that brought you joy?
 Ask more of these questions, and you just might find one of your hidden talents or passions.

 Finding Your Element Review